syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/05.nova-rescue-mode/docs.en.md

 ## The SysEleven Rescue Image

-The rescue images is built and tested using Ubuntu 18.04 LTS as core system.
+The rescue images are built and tested using Ubuntu 18.04 LTS as core system.
 They contain a variety of pre-installed tools to rescue your instances and supports most filesystems out of the box.

 !!!
 Since the rescue images are rebuilt regularly it is advisable to always check for the [current rescue image name or ID](#launch-nova-rescue-mode).